 How exaggerated are the prices for a bottle of the nopal cactus (prickly pear) juice which is being marketed through the Network Marketing (MLM) industry?
-Typically a 32oz bottle of nopal cactus (prickly pear) juice sells for $39.95/bottle.
-The recommended dosage is from one to three ounces of juice a day, so it is not surprising to see that most consumers pay over $100/month for their nopal cactus (prickly pear) juice supply.(15*)(16*)
+Typically a 32 oz bottle of nopal cactus (prickly pear) juice sells for $39.95/bottle.
+The recommended dosage is from one to three ounces of juice a day, so it is not surprising to see that most consumers pay over $100/month for their nopal cactus (prickly pear) juice supply.(15), (16)

-The right nopal cactus (prickly pear) product to buy is not nopal cactus (prickly pear) juice but rather Freeze Dried, High Altitude, Nopal Cactus (Prickly Pear) sold in solid capsule form which on average, is 1/4 the cost of the nopal cactus (prickly pear) juice.
+The right nopal cactus (prickly pear) product to buy is not nopal cactus (prickly pear) juice but rather Freeze Dried, High Altitude, Nopal Cactus (Prickly Pear) sold in solid capsule form which, on average, is 1/4 the cost of the nopal cactus (prickly pear) juice.

-Freeze Dried, High Altitude, Nopal Cactus (Prickly Pear) is grown at an altitude of 2,500 meters (or 8,200 feet above sea level) on a mountainside with rich volcanic soil and a mild, semi-tropical climate.(17*)
+Natural Home Cures Freeze Dried, High Altitude, Nopal Cactus (Prickly Pear) is grown at an altitude of 2,500 meters (or 8,200 feet above sea level) on a mountainside with rich volcanic soil and a mild, semi-tropical climate.(17)

 The higher the altitude the greater the phyto-nutrient and polyphenol content of the nopal cactus (prickly pear) product.
-This was demonstrated in a recent analysis of the Nopal species Opuntia ficus-indica and its reaction to elevated UV radiation exposure at the University of Arizona's Arid Land Studies Department.(18*) The findings were as follows: in nature, plants produce polyphenols to protect themselves from oxidation caused by ultraviolet radiation from the sun.
+This was demonstrated in a recent analysis of the Nopal species Opuntia ficus-indica and its reaction to elevated UV radiation exposure at the University of Arizona's Arid Land Studies Department.(18) The findings were as follows: in nature, plants produce polyphenols to protect themselves from oxidation caused by ultraviolet radiation from the sun.
 The nopal cactus (prickly pear) that are found at higher altitudes in the mountains are naturally exposed to significantly higher levels of ultraviolet radiation stimulating those nopal cactus (prickly pear) to produce higher concentrations of polyphenols.
 This high altitude environment is also a natural pest deterrent.
-Insects are less abundant at higher elevations which allows for a premium crop.
+Insects are less abundant at higher elevations allowing for a premium crop.

-Compare that to the desert nopal cactus (prickly pear) which many liquid beverage companies, especially those marketing their products through MLM or Network Marketing Schemes use.
-Desert nopal cactus (prickly pear) receives very little moisture and nutrients from the arid environment and the low organic content of desert soil.(19*) (20*) (21*)
+Compare that to the desert nopal cactus (prickly pear) which many liquid beverage companies use, especially those marketing their products through MLM or Network Marketing Schemes.
+Desert nopal cactus (prickly pear) receives very little moisture and nutrients from the arid environment and the low organic content of desert soil.(19), (20), (21)

-Nopal Powder Capsules by Natural Home Cures also only uses nopal cactus pads that are at least 30 cm in length, 1kg in weight and contain no fewer than 6 prickly pear fruit.
-The larger the pad the higher the nutrient and mineral content of the finished product.(22*)
+Nopal Powder Capsules by Natural Home Cures only uses nopal cactus pads that are at least 30 cm in length, 1-kg in weight and contain no fewer than 6 prickly pear fruit.
+The larger the pad, the higher the nutrient and mineral content of the finished product.(22)

 Compare that to most companies that call the larger size pads their "premium brand" and charge their clients even more money.
 The secret behind the "premium brands" of the competitors is that they don't own their own farms and must purchase their pads from other companies who in turn charge a premium that gets passed on to you, their consumer.

 In the end, you pay more money for something that we offer at no additional cost to all of our clients.
 In fact, this is the only nopal cactus (prickly pear) we offer as anything less would require us to lower our standards and this is not something we are willing to do.
 That is why you will always receive the finest in consistent quality.
-We guarantee that every capsule of our Freeze Dried Nopal Powder (Prickly Pear) is the highest quality possible.(23*)
+We guarantee that every capsule of our Natural Home Cures Freeze Dried Nopal Powder Capsules (Prickly Pear) is the highest quality possible.(23)

 What Is The Process Of Freeze Drying Nopal Cactus (Prickly Pear)?

-Think of it like this: If you have ever purchased a food dehydrator and dehydrated say a banana, the heat removes the water from the food and in the end you still have the banana just without the water known as banana chips and that is exactly what our nopal cactus (prickly pear) is.
-We removed the water using cold/freezing temperature that retains all the therapeutic and medicinal properties of the nopal cactus (prickly pear).(24*), (25*)
+Think of it like this: When dehydrating a banana, the heat removes the water from the fruit.
+In the end, you still have a banana but without the water you now have banana chips and that is exactly what our nopal cactus (prickly pear) is.
+We remove the water using freezing temperatures which retains all the therapeutic and medicinal properties of the nopal cactus (prickly pear).(24), 25)